 Google-owned YouTube has announced that the daily first-time creators more than doubled on its short-video app called ‘Shorts’ in one year.

-YouTube Shorts was first launched in India in 2020 and has since been expanded to more than 100 countries.
+YouTube Shorts was launched in India in 2020 and has since expanded to more than 100 countries.

 We launched YouTube Shorts to empower the next generation of mobile-first creators.
 We’re still at the beginning of our journey, but since we first launched our Shorts creation tools in September 2020, the average number of daily first-time creators more than doubled (from September 2020 to September 2021), – the company said in a statement.